 Finally, a company engaged in alleged deceptive practices may face formal investigation by a government agency.
-For example, officials at the Justice Department inquired about pricing discussions those in the publishing industry might have had to determine whether price fixing was taking place.
-This occurred two years after a civil antitrust lawsuit was settled with three book publishers who allegedly conspired with Apple to raise electronic book prices.
-The Justice Department is concerned that pricing discussions among publishers could lead to future price-fixing in order to keep up with Amazon.com's domination of the e-book and print book industries.
-Investigations such as this could lead to legal charges and penalties, perhaps severe enough to significantly alter the company's products and practices or close the business.
+For instance, a group of prominent authors and booksellers are demanding that the Justice Department investigate Amazon for engaging in anticompetitive practices.
+According to the group, Amazon, which holds 40 percent of the market for new books, has used below-cost pricing to put competitors out of business and blocked the sale of books to force publishers for more favorable deals.5 Investigations such as this could lead to legal charges and penalties, perhaps severe enough to significantly alter the company's products and practices or close the business.
 For example, The Scooter Store, a company that sold motorized wheelchairs all over the United States, filed for Chapter 11 bankruptcy after a federal investigation determined the company had deceptively overcharged Medicare and Medicaid between \$47 million and \$88 million over the course of two years.
 The company was found to have engaged in deceptive tactics, such as continually contacting doctors to prescribe the motorized wheelchairs whether or not a patient was in need of one; claiming the wheelchairs were free in advertisements when taxpayers were paying for them; and contributing to political campaigns to avoid any changes to Medicare and Medicaid.
 In addition, the city of New Braunfels, Texas, the home of the company's headquarters, sued the company for the more than \$2 million that was given to them from an economic development fund to build their headquarters.
-To make matters worse, consumers remarked they made purchases from the company because they claimed their goal was to "Always Do the Right Thing."
+To make matters worse, consumers remarked they made purchases from the company because they claimed their goal was to "Always Do the Right Thing."6

 Businesses today are expected to look beyond self-interest and recognize that they belong to a larger group, or society, that expects responsible participation.
 Therefore, if any group, society, or institution is to function, there must be a delicate interplay between rights (i.e., what people expect to get) and responsibilities (i.e., what people are expected to contribute) for the common good.
-Research indicates that the most ethical and socially responsible companies are the most profitable.
-Therefore, responsible conduct and policies yield significant benefits to society as well as shareholders.
+Research indicates that the most ethical and socially responsible companies are the most profitable.7 Therefore, responsible conduct and policies yield significant benefits to society as well as shareholders.
 While the media provides much coverage of misconduct and illegal activities in business, most businesses try to act in an ethical and socially responsible manner.